PistachioPony/gamesparks-docs/MARKDOWN/SDK Center/ActionScript.md

 The GameSparks ActionScript SDK allows you to interact with the GameSparks platform from any ActionScript environment(Flash, Flex, Air etc.)
 *Note*: Since the SDK is auto generated from our latest platform builds, all of the Requests/Responses that you see in the Test Harness will be available for use in the SDK.
 It will also give you full auto complete in your preferred IDE.

-These instructions will concentrate on how to use the SDK from Adobe Flash Builder
+These instructions will concentrate on how to use the SDK from Adobe Flash Builder.

 ## Getting the SDK